Living Large in Cramped Quarters: How to Make Space in a Small Room

 Add Storage to the Top of the Stairs:

 Older homes may lack large closets, but they often have grand staircases with large landings.
 International Residential Code specifies the minimum space for staircase landings at only 36 inches from the back wall to the first step.
-Put the extra space at the top of the stairs to work with a small wardrobe closet and/or hooks.
+If you have more than that, put the extra space at the top of the stairs to work with a small wardrobe closet and/or hooks.

 Even a tiny, shallow depth closet like the one pictured here can help ease storage constraints in a small home.
 This third-floor walk-up lacked a coat closet or mudroom, and there was no practical place to build one inside the unit.
 However, there was plenty of space outside the back door at the top of a private staircase.

 Convert the empty spaces under the bed and/or furniture into functional storage:

 A box under the bed has long been a place to stick extra storage.
 The problem with this strategy is that it is often difficult to find and retrieve the stored items when you need them.
 A better solution is a bed with drawers built into the base.
 A well-designed bed with drawers and storage underneath can even eliminate the need for other furniture to store clothing.
 This frees up space in a small bedroom.

 It's simple math — two closet rods can hold twice as many clothes as one.
 The addition of closet organizers to your traditional closet spaces can quickly double your storage capacity.
 If you live in a small house and are tight on storage space, this is one of the first things you should do to increase storage space in the home.

 Use lazy Susan style rotating storage solutions in the corners to maximize space:

 Corners host a lot of wasted space in many cabinets and closets.
 It can be difficult to find and retrieve items stored in the back when you want them.
 A rotating storage solution can eliminate this problem and add a lot more storage potential to the space.
 The entire corner becomes accessible and functional for storage when rotating closet and cabinet organizers are used.